aksommerville/egg2/README.md

 - - [ ] eggstra play: Play WAV files.
 - - [ ] Editor Launch: Is it possible to dismiss the iframe when game ends?
 Or allow Esc after it terminates?
 Having trouble capturing key events for it.
 - - [ ] Would be nice if `eggdev convert` could change the pixel format of a PNG file, eg `eggdev convert -oout.png in.png --depth=1 --colortype=0`
+- - [ ] `eggdev build` generates an Egg file qualified with "-web".
+That's correct, since there might be multiple web targets.
+But I dunno, should we drop the "-web" if there's just one target?
+- - - (if that sounds super pointless, consider: Egg ROMs are universal.
+It was built as part of the Web process, but it can run anywhere, it's not really a "web" artifact)
 - [ ] Review all "TODO" in source, there's a ton of them.
 - With the above complete, we can start migrating games:
 - [ ] Rewrite or migrate eggsamples for v2.